 As I put away the phone back in my back pocket it starts to ring again with an unknown number popping up.
 I answered without any delay.

 Hello, is this miss Lane? said a voice that woke an interest in me quicker than I thought was possible.
 I was stuck with what I wanted to say.
 I realized it was a longer pause than I intended because he speaks further,

 I have been sent to pick you up by MR. Lee Kwang Soo.
 Upon hearing uncle's name I say, Uh yes...
 I am heading toward the terminal gate so I'll meet you there?

 Okay great.
 I'll be holding a red rose bouquet.

 Bouquet?
 I ask in confusion.
 Not that I wanted to know, it was just a reflex I guess.
 Now that I think about it, I probably just made it weird for him by asking.
 Maybe it was something sent by uncle Soo to make up for his absence.
 Before he could say anything I quickly say, Okay, and hang up.
-I hope he doesn't take my sudden behaviour offensive.
+I hope he doesn't take my sudden act offensive.

 I quickly took my belongings and started walking and looking for the exit.
 Oh, there it is.
-I began scanning the area, looking every possible direction for the red rose bouquet.
+I began scanning the area, looking in every possible direction for the red rose bouquet.
 It’s too busy at the airport today.
 But then something caught my eye.